eslint/eslint/docs/rules/quotes.md

+# quotes

-# enforce the consistent use of either backticks, double, or single quotes (quotes)
+Enforces the consistent use of either backticks, double, or single quotes.

 JavaScript allows you to define strings in one of three ways: double quotes, single quotes, and backticks (as of ECMAScript 6).
 For example: